 Do the library's films have public performance rights?

-Some of the films in the library's DVD collection have PPR; most do not.
+A small number of the films in the library's DVD collection have PPR; most do not.
 The DVDs with PPR are generally either documentaries or educational films.
 The library's feature films do not have PPR.
-For DVDs purchased since fall 2015, you will see a note in the catalog record if the DVD was purchased with PPR.
-For DVDs acquired before that date, please contact Meg Oakley, Director, Copyright & Scholarly Communication, to determine if a DVD has PPR.
+If you have a question about PPR for a film on DVD, contact email@example.com.

-Many of the films in the library's streaming collections also have PPR.
-For example:
+Many of the films in the library's streaming collections have PPR.
+If you have a question about PPR for a film in a streaming service, contact firstname.lastname@example.org

 Are there any restrictions on my screening if I have public performance rights?